Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Methodology Setup

 \subsection{Persona Prompting}

-To induce ``identities" in LLMs, we use prompting strategies as in previous work \cite{Deshpande2023-io, Gupta2023-hx} to assign personas.
+To induce ``identities" in LLMs, we use prompting strategies as in previous works \cite{Deshpande2023-io, Gupta2023-hx} to assign different personas.
 We specify in system instructions to the LLM to ``\textit{Adopt the identity of \{\uline{persona}\}.
 Answer the questions while staying in strict accordance with the nature of this identity.}".
-We use 3 variations of this persona instruction from \citet{Gupta2023-hx} (refer to Appendix Table \ref{all_persona_prompts} for all prompts) that was also evaluated in prior work for its effectiveness across a variety of dimensions \cite{samuel2024personagym}.
+We use 3 persona instructions from \citet{Gupta2023-hx} (refer to Appendix Table \ref{all_persona_prompts} for all prompts) .

-\textbf{Personas.} For the first task of Veracity Discernment, we consider 8 different personas across 4 different socio-demographic groups (refer to Table \ref{personas}), that have been shown to be susceptible to false information through previous studies \cite{Sultan2024-sl, roozenbeek2020susceptibility}.
-For the second task (scientific evidence evaluation), we only consider political identity, i.e., Republican and Democrat personas, to be relevant for the task.
-We also validate the personas for internal consistency and realism in Appendix \textsection \ref{persona_validation}.
+For the first task of Veracity Discernment, we consider 8 different personas across 4 different socio-demographic groups (refer to Table \ref{personas}), that have been shown to be susceptible to false information through previous studies \cite{Sultan2024-sl, roozenbeek2020susceptibility}.

+For the second task (scientific evidence evaluation), we only consider political identity, i.e., Republican and Democrat personas, as political identity has been established as a primary driver of motivated reasoning in the context of gun control \cite{Kahan2012-ha, Kahan2017-pu}, while it is unclear how other demographic factors contribute to motivated reasoning in this context.
+However, for completeness, we report results for other personas in \ref{scientific_evidence_other_personas}.

+In order to validate the persona prompts used in the study, we conduct experiments that measure how consistent the model's responses are with an induced persona (\textit{persona consistency}), and how human-like the beliefs of the induced personas are (\textit{persona realism}).
+The persona consistency validation ensures that the models adopt the prompted persona reliably, and the persona realism validation helps us understand how much the beliefs of the induced personas align with those of humans from the corresponding political and demographic subgroups (see Appendix \textsection \ref{persona_validation} for results).